 Periodic payments are payments made on a regular, recurring basis under installment purchase or lease-purchase agreements.
-Installment purchase and lease-purchase agreements may present complex legal issues, so JBEs are encouraged to consult with the AOC Legal Services Office of the General Counsel.
-JBEs are also encouraged to consult with the AOC Business Services Unit on nonlegal, business-related issues.
+Installment purchase and lease-purchase agreements may present complex legal issues, so JBEs are encouraged to consult with the AOC-Judicial Council's Legal Services Ooffice.
+JBEs are also encouraged to consult with the AOC-Judicial Council's Business Services Uunit on nonlegal, business-related issues.